Homological percolation on a torus: plaquettes and permutohedra: Introduction

-In Section~\ref{sec:one} we show that $p^{\square}_c\paren{1,d}$ and $q^{\square}_c\paren{1,d}$ coincide and equal the critical threshold for bond percolation on $\Z^d$ by applying classical results on connection probabilities in the subcritical and supercritical regimes (in the proofs of Propositions~\ref{prop:1lower} and~\ref{prop:1upper}).
-This together with Corollary~\ref{cor:sharpness} demonstrates Theorem~\ref{thm:one}.
+In Section~\ref{sec:one} we show that homological percolation occurs at the critical threshold for bond percolation on $\Z^d$ by applying classical results on connection probabilities in the subcritical and supercritical regimes.
+This together with Lemma~\ref{lemma:duality} demonstrates Theorem~\ref{thm:one}.
+The proof does not use the results of Section~\ref{sec:surjective}, so we are able to drop the assumption on $\mathrm{char}\paren{\F}.$

 Finally, in Section~\ref{sec:weak}, we complete the proof of Theorem~\ref{thm:weak} by showing the monotonicity property $p^{\square}_c\paren{i,d} < p^{\square}_c\paren{i,d-1}< p^{\square}_c\paren{i+1,d}$ if $0<i<d-1,$ and corresponding result for the thresholds $q^{\square}_c$ (Proposition~\ref{prop:monotonicity}).
-This is done by comparing percolation on $\T_N^{d}$ with percolation on a subset homotopy equivalent to $\T^{d-1}.$ The proof of the corresponding result for permutohedral site percolation is different, but the overall idea is the similar (Proposition~\ref{prop:monotonicity_permuto}).
+This is done by comparing percolation on $\T_N^{d}$ with percolation on a subset homotopy equivalent to $\T^{d-1}.$ The proof of the corresponding result for permutohedral site percolation is different, but the overall idea is similar (Proposition~\ref{prop:monotonicity_permuto}).